Philippine International Motor Show: Fourth Philippine International Motor Show

 The Chamber of Automotive Manufacturers of the Philippines, Inc. (CAMPI) recently stage at the World Trade Center exhibition halls for the 2012 and 4th Philippine International motor Show (PIMS) from August 16–19.

 Fifth Philippine International Motor Show

 The fifth event was held on September 18–21, 2014.

 Sixth Philippine International Motor Show

 The Sixth event was held on September 14–18, 2016 at the WTC Metro Manila.

 Seventh Philippine International Auto Show

 The 7th year of the motor show event in the Philippines.
 With 17 car brands at all time, on October 24–28, 2018, at World Trade Center Metro Manila, Pasay.

 Eighth Philippine International Auto Show

 The 8th year of the motor show event was held on September 15–18, 2022.
 This event was supposed to be scheduled on September 17–20, 2020, but due to the COVID-19 outbreak in the country, the event was pushed back to 2 years.
 This year's event was participated by 13 car brands, including the new members of CAMPI such as Chery, Geely and Hyundai.

+Ninth Philippine International Auto Show

+The 9th year of the motor show event will be held on October 24 to 27, 2024, it is also known as the 9th Philippine International Motor Show presented by Netflix after CAMPI signed a five-year partnership deal with Netflix.